garnierclement/pfe/sensors/README.md

 You may notice that for a shell script the `cmd` often starts with `./myscript.sh`.
 This is because Manticore will create a subshell in the sensors folder and then execute the content `cmd` from there.

-If you forget it, then it will try to execute `myscript.sh` and therefore look the environment variable `PATH` for it.
+If you forget the './', then it will try to execute `myscript.sh` and therefore look for the environment variable `PATH` for it.
 Of course, the sensor folder is not in the `PATH` and you will get an error like `myscript.sh: command not found` or `myscript.sh: No such file or directory`.

 #### Command exit status